ischlag/ischlag.github.io/index.md

   <div class="hero-content">
     <div class="hero-text">
       <p class="hero-description">
-        I'm an <strong>AI Research Scientist</strong> at the <a href="https://ai.ethz.ch/" target="_blank">ETH AI Center</a> and co-leader of the LLM effort of the <a href="https://www.swiss-ai.org/" target="_blank">Swiss AI Initiative</a>.
-With a large team of engineers, researchers, and students throughout multiple Swiss institutions, we are currently developing the largest <strong>open-source and responsibly-trained large language model</strong> (LLM) in the world.
-I also teach a novel course at ETHZ called <a href="https://ai.ethz.ch/education/courses/large-scale-ai-engineering.html" target="_blank">Large-Scale AI Engineering</a>, where we provide hands-on, practical training to MSc graduates on how to efficiently train large distributed neural networks using the Alps supercomputer.
+        I'm an <strong>AI Research Scientist</strong> at the <a href="https://ai.ethz.ch/" target="_blank">ETH AI Center</a> and co-lead of <a href="https://arxiv.org/abs/2509.14233" target="_blank">Apertus</a> developed as part of the <a href="https://www.swiss-ai.org/" target="_blank">Swiss AI Initiative</a>.
+With a large team of engineers, researchers, and students throughout multiple Swiss institutions, we are currently developing the largest <strong>open-source, responsibly-trained, and compliant large language model</strong> (LLM) in the world.
+I also teach a novel course at ETHZ called <a href="https://ai.ethz.ch/education/courses/large-scale-ai-engineering.html" target="_blank">Large-Scale AI Engineering</a>, where we provide hands-on, practical training to MSc graduates on how to efficiently train large distributed neural networks using the Alps supercomputer by CSCS.
       </p>

       <p class="hero-description">
-        <strong>Bio.</strong> I began my career with an apprenticeship in informatics at a Swiss bank and my military service.
+        <strong>Bio.</strong> I began my career with an apprenticeship in informatics at a Swiss bank followed by my military service.
 I then earned my BSc in Computer Science from FHNW and MSc in Artificial Intelligence with distinction from the University of St Andrews, Scotland.
 I completed my PhD with distinction at USI/IDSIA under <a href="https://people.idsia.ch/~juergen/" target="_blank">Prof. Jürgen Schmidhuber</a> in 2023, focusing on systematic generalisation of neural networks and fast weight programmers—scalable self-modifying neural architectures <a href="https://susi.usi.ch/usi/documents/326257" target="_blank">(thesis)</a>.
-My research journey included internships at Meta FAIR, Google Research, and Microsoft Research, where I explored foundational questions in neural computation, scalable neural network architectures, and LLMs.
-After my PhD I worked with <a href="https://da.inf.ethz.ch/people/ThomasHofmann/" target="_blank">Prof. Thomas Hofmann</a> before moving to the ETHZ AI Center.
+During my PhD I was invited to join Meta FAIR, Google Research, and Microsoft Research for research internships, where I investigated foundational questions in neural computation, scalable neural network architectures, and LLMs.
+After my defense I worked with <a href="https://da.inf.ethz.ch/people/ThomasHofmann/" target="_blank">Prof. Thomas Hofmann</a> before moving to the ETHZ AI Center.
       </p>

     </div>